What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research: Discussion

-Though we focus on a particular research question and methods for propensity scores within the frame of complex survey designs, these concepts readily extend to other settings where observational data are collected via an underlying sample selection mechanism.
-More broadly, this type of problem is important to study to ensure research does not exacerbate health inequities through inadequate consideration of confounding and biases due to non-representative selection into databases.
+Though we focus on a particular research question within a particular sampling design, these concepts readily extend to other settings where observational data are collected via an underlying sample selection mechanism.
+In our experience, the design does not fundamentally change the results patterns or our conclusions, however, a more systematic/comprehensive exploration of how our results may vary under a wide range of multi-stage sampling designs is important future work.
+More broadly, studying this type of problem is crucial to prevent research from worsening health inequities by inadequately considering confounding factors and biases arising from non-representative selection in databases.
 In particular, other large-scale databases, such as electronic medical records, provide valuable insights into real-world data but may be subject to their own selection biases.
-Areas of interest for future work include electronic health records data with unknown sample selection probabilities, non-Gaussian outcomes, and more complex questions that may include affect heterogeneity.
+Areas of interest for future work include electronic health records data with unknown sample selection probabilities and inferential targets with a time-to-event outcome.
 Several conceptual questions about the in-sample or population generalizable propensity score have not yet been reconciled in the literature.
+For example, while this does not appear to be an issue in our data, another consideration may be practical violations of the positivity assumption.
+This may be more likely to happen under the motivating data structure, as we are estimating the joint distribution of `treatment' and selection.
+As we develop this method further in different contexts, we can consider calibration weighting methods for better balance in situations of non-positivity, which should be checked in practice.
 Further, causal principles related to this work may be extended to more complex relational diagrams or sampling designs.
 For instance, as certain biomedical data become inexpensive and easy to collect, but other endpoints are not, a natural question is whether this framework can be extended to two-stage sampling or sequential designs.
-Lastly, we can formally expand on the utility of the proposed method by proposing a doubly robust, augmented inverse probability weighted estimator.
+Lastly, we can expand on the utility of the proposed method by studying deviations from the intended sampling design, such as non-response and dropout.